 This ain't no cookie ride.
 The Napa9 is a gnarly, all-day leg-ripper over most of the big climbs in the Napa Valley.
-You'll be battling not only fellow cyclists, but also your own desire to lay down your bike and crawl whimpering and defeated into the SAG wagon.
+You'll be battling not only the 9 peaks, but also your own desire to lay down your bike and crawl whimpering and defeated into the SAG wagon.
 Sounds like fun, right?

 The Youth Services Bureau (YSB) provides, trains, and manages three (3) School Resource Officers (SRO) to high schools and middle schools.
 The YSB is also responsible for the development and management of the Napa Community Youth Services Diversion Program.
 It is the goal of the Napa Community Youth Diversion Program to work in partnership with the community by assisting youth who are exhibiting at –risk behaviors, which if not addressed may lead to criminal behavior.
 YSB focuses on delivering quality programs which in turn inspire youth to make positive changes in their lives while taking responsibility for their actions.

 We already know that 2020 is requiring the Napa Police Youth Services Bureau to have additional needs, and for that reason, we are adding a “Buy a Backpack” for $25.
 Each Backpack will be filled with school supplies for our youth in need.Buy a Backpack

 The Napa9 was first attempted (and completed by 3 riders) in the sizzling heat of July 2016.
 For his "retirement party," Napa Police Officer Ken Chapman organized a small group of experienced, and some would say crazy, cyclists to help raise money for the Napa Police Youth Services Bureau.
 Along the way, $10,000 was raised for the YSB and an epic event in Napa Valley was born.